best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 Additionally, each language usually has some form of accepted style guide.

 Make sure to consult the style guides for your language as first point of call.
-This is an important point to stress, as these guides will capture the most up to date guidance for your language of choice, which may not be available in this document.
+It is important to stress this point, as these guides will capture the most up to date guidance for your language of choice, which may not be available in this document.